 - impact on the local rich heritage of historic listed buildings and conservation areas

-Pilham Farm, Chawleigh (in planning)
+Pilham Farm, Chawleigh (refused)

-Rifton Barton, Stoodleigh (in planning)
+Rifton Barton, Stoodleigh (appeal decision awaited)

-Sydeham Farm, Rackenford (appeal decision awaited)
+Sydeham Farm, Rackenford (appeal dismissed)

-Great Punchardon Farm, Winkleigh (in planning)
+Great Punchardon Farm, Winkleigh (permitted)

 Upcott Farm, Wembworthy (operational)

-Appledore Farm, Colebrook (permitted)
+Appledore Farm, Bow/Colebrook (operational)